hidem1129-oss/Modular-Factory-System/Hardware/Servo_Board/README.md

 ## Role in the system

-This board receives local control signals from a Pico-based control node and drives connected servo motors.
+This board receives local PWM control signals from a Pico-based control node and routes them to connected servo motors.

 ```text
 Raspberry Pi 5